NeotomaDB/api_nodetest/README.md

     ✓ Taxon queries should be case insensitive: (120ms)
 ```

-### To Edit
+### Adding or Editing an API Endpoint

+The current API reflects the needs of certain users who have directly communicated their needs to the development team.
+Future users, or groups may wish to support services from Neotoma that are currently not implemented.
+Adding a new service to the API should be done in a new fork of the repository, and includes the following steps:

+#### Create a `helpers` folder

+Your new service, for example `example`, will have its own folder in the `[helpers](https://github.com/NeotomaDB/api_nodetest/tree/master/v2.0/helpers)` folder.
+This is to ensure that all the resources are kept well organized in one place.
+In general that folder will contain a `js` file (`example.js`) and a SQL file, that will directly query the database (`example.sql`).

+If the query is very simple (a simple `SELECT * FROM xxx.xxxxx` query), it is possible to use only a `js` file, as in `[helpers/frozen/frozen.js](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/helpers/frozendata/frozen.js#L9)`.

+The existing files and folders in the `helpers` directory can easily be used as a template for new API endpoints.
 Feel free to make changes to the code.
 In particular, if there are new endpoints required, or changes in the way data are returned or documentation is provided, please let us know, or contribute directly.

-The code for running the queries is in `./queries.js`, the routing is in `./routes/index.js`.
+Once the desired SQL query is written and the `js` file to access it from nod/express is implemented we then need to edit the file that handles requests to the `data` route.
+We can find this file in `[v2.0/handlers/data_handlers.js](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/handlers/data_handlers.js)`.
+You are defining a function name here, that will be called by the router.

+The router is in `[routes/data.js](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js)`.
+It lets us know what function and parameters are associated with each URL route.
+For example, someone calling our API using: `http://api-dev.neotomadb.org/v2.0/data/sites/132/contacts` would be directed to the function defined in the `handler.js` file called `contactsbysiteid`, since our routing file includes the call: `[router.get('/sites/:siteid/contacts', handlers.contactsbysiteid);](https://github.com/NeotomaDB/api_nodetest/blob/master/v2.0/routes/data.js#L20)`.
+We also know that within the `contactsbysiteid()` function (in `helpers/contacts`) there would be a parameter called `siteid`

 ## Funding